Reducibility of self-maps in monoid and its related invariants: Nilpotency and Reducibility

-\sect{Application} In this section, we discuss the homology self-closeness number under the $k$-reducibility assumption.
+\sect{Application} In this section, we discuss the $k$-reducibility of self-maps in the monoids of atomic spaces and its related homology self-closeness numbers.
 By applying various results from the previous sections, we compute the homology self-closeness number of wedge sums of spaces.